Kerry Washington Chooses Side In Nigerian Jollof Rice Debate

 Enthusiasts of Nigerian cuisine frequently cite the signature smoky aroma as a defining factor, achieved by cooking the rice over open flames.

-Many food lovers argue this method enhances the flavor and sets Nigerian Jollof rice apart from other regional interpretations.
+Many food lovers argue that this method enhances the flavor and sets Nigerian Jollof rice apart from other regional interpretations.

-Kerry Washington’s Insight into Family Debates
+Kerry Washington’s Insight Into Family Debates

 Kerry Washington also revealed that the culinary debate extends beyond her own family, noting amusing arguments between her husband, Asomugha, and Senegalese-French actor Omar Sy, her co-star in the upcoming film Shadow Force, scheduled for release on May 2.